Leonana69/POD-Firmware/README.md

     - The HAL_TIM_PWM_START needs to be called to enable the output.

 11. Comment the #define __FPU_PRESENT in Drivers/CMSIS/Device/ST/STM32F4xx/Include/stm32f405xx.h
-    - This line will cause redefinition of __FPU_PRESENT, I guess it's a mismatch between CMSIS and STM32CubeMX.
+    - This line will cause redefinition of __FPU_PRESENT, so you need to comment it each time after you generating the code.

 12. Enable SPI1 and GPIO PB4
     - Mode: Full-Duplex Master